jamesbruddick/find_bitcoin_private_keys/README.md

 ### 1. Prepare the Input File

 Create a file named `input_bitcoin_private_keys.txt`.
-This file should contain Bitcoin private keys, either in WIF (Wallet Import Format) or hexadecimal format.
-Each private key should be listed on a new line.
+This file should contain Bitcoin private keys, either in WIF (Wallet Import Format) or hexadecimal format with each private key listed on a new line.

 ### 2. Install Dependencies

-If you haven't installed the required dependencies, run the following command to install them using `requirements.txt`:
+If you haven't installed the required dependencies, run the following command to install them:

 ```bash
 pip install -r requirements.txt